originally posted October 28, 2012

-For several days, now, I’ve been watching an article/commentary that appeared in the online version of the Manchester Guardian, “Ten ways to save the publishing industry,” by experienced publisher Colin Robinson.
-The article has drawn quite a bit of controversial and insightful conversation on what he believes needs to be done to create a healthier publishing industry.
+For several days, now, I’ve been thinking about an article/commentary that appeared in the October 12, 2012, online version of the Manchester Guardian, “Ten ways to save the publishing industry.”
+Crafted by experienced publisher Colin Robinson, the article has drawn quite a bit of controversial and insightful conversation on what he believes needs to be done to create a healthier publishing industry.

 I’m happy to say that my chief concern for the publishing industry turns up third on his list.
-While Robinson’s new publishing model
+While new publishing models—specifically self-publishing and e-publishing—dispense

-dispenses with a variety of traditional functions . . . other tasks such as editing and design take on additional importance.
-Ensuring that books are readable and attractive is a vital way for publishers to stay afloat in an ocean of self-published titles.
+with a variety of traditional functions . . . other tasks such as editing and design take on additional importance.
+Ensuring that books are readable and attractive is a vital way for [traditional] publishers to stay afloat . . .

-I would like to point out that I don’t think the jab at self-published titles is necessarily warranted; as I’ve noted before, small presses have fought for years to improve their reputation on the editorial side . . . just as, apparently, some of the major houses have lost sight of what elements make up a quality product.
+I would like to point out that I don’t think the jab at self-published titles is necessarily warranted; as I’ve noted before, small presses have fought for years to improve their reputation on the editorial side . . . just as, apparently, some of the major houses have lost sight of what elements make up a quality product, a concern I discussed more fully in part of this earlier post.

 While other discussions related to the editorial function and the reader’s experience turn up throughout Robinson’s piece, I want to look at the comment string that has developed, too—there, I found two comments that were overwhelmingly relevant to my concern for the editorial industry.